dalibor/dalibornasevic.com/_posts/2016-08-30-managing-active-record-connections-with-octoshark.md

 ### Conclusion

 Scaling Rails horizontally and building sharding or multi-tenant architecture is an exciting project.
 It involves reuse and customization of some ActiveRecord components.
-I wish ActiveRecord connection management with Rails was done in a way to allow for extention or replacement instead of the shutgun integration like using `ActiveRecord::Base.clear_active_connections!` to return current thread connections back to the pool after each request.
+I wish ActiveRecord connection management with Rails was done in a way to allow for extension or replacement instead of the shutgun integration like using `ActiveRecord::Base.clear_active_connections!` to return current thread connections back to the pool after each request.

 With that in mind, I think it's a matter of how much of ActiveRecord we patch and how carefully we reuse its building blocks.
 Everything comes up with a maintenance cost, try optimize by minimizing it.